330-452-9911 (Aultman Main)

 You can help support and enhance services, and in turn, help patients and their families who benefit from care received at Aultman.

-The added stress and anxiety many of us feel during the COVID-19 pandemic combined with the unprecedented number of distractions we face today is affecting our collective attention spans, and not in a good way.
-Although the brain is adept at responding to short bursts of stress, it's not as good at handling low-grade, ongoing stresses like what many of us feel during these unusual and often difficult times.
-Whether it's constantly checking smartphones, stressing about tomorrow's work and childcare calendar, spending hours bouncing around the internet or watching the ever-increasing advertisements during television or streaming programs, our daily digital doses are unknowingly adding to our concentration woes and leaving many of us in an all-too-familiar brain fog.
+The unprecedented number of distractions we face today is affecting our collective attention spans, and not in a good way.
+Although the brain is adept at responding to short bursts of stress, it's not as good at handling low-grade, ongoing stresses like what many of us experience daily.
+Whether it's constantly checking smartphones, stressing about tomorrow's work and childcare calendar, spending hours bouncing around the Internet or watching the ever-increasing advertisements during television or streaming programs, our daily digital doses are unknowingly adding to our concentration woes and leaving many of us in an all-too-familiar brain fog.

-According to a TIME article, there are many ways to improve your focus and help manage stress during the ongoing pandemic.
+Fortunately, there are many ways to improve your focus and help manage stress.
 For those who find themselves having trouble concentrating, or even for those who just want a quick concentration tune-up, use the tips below to help improve your concentration:

 - First and foremost, lean on basics like sleep, healthy eating and exercise.
-Although many gyms are limited or closed, the great outdoors are a perfect place to get some exercise during the pandemic, reconnect with nature and work off some of the stress and anxiety you may be feeling.
+The gym or the great outdoors are perfect places to get some exercise, reconnect with nature and work off some of the stress and anxiety you may be feeling.

 - Cut back on the amount of television you or your children watch.